“In every walk with nature, one receives far more than he seeks”

 The trail head is a bit counterintuitive to find, as there are no clear signs and the open dirt car park is actually not where the trail head is.
 We simply followed the masses and it led us to the right place.
 You will go down a bit of a dirt trail for only a few minutes, and then come out to the street again.
 Follow the street down and you will see the start of the trail there.

 You’ll walk along the harbor with beautiful crystal clear waters that you’ll ooo and ahhh over.
 But just you wait, it gets even better!

 After about 20 minutes of walking from the dirt car park, you will arrive at Port Pin, a small swimming cove that gets really crowded.
 These calanques are no secret and certainly not a hidden gem, so the early bird really gets the worm here.
 We began our hike around 9:30 AM and it already looked like this!

 From here, continue on the path to the right.
 Follow the red/green path throughout the entire trail.
 You’ll see trail marker arrows on rocks such as this one below: (Italian colors!) 🙂

-The trail is of moderate level and goes both up and downhill, sometimes at very steep inclines.
-Be cautious, as the rocks are extremely slick.
+The trail is of moderate level and goes both up and down, sometimes at very steep inclines.
+Be cautious as the rocks are extremely slick even when dry.
 You will be going over loose rocks, so watch your step.
 We visited during mid August, so the trail was quite crowded with people, including kids, beach chairs, floaties and even a dog!
-Many of the people hiking this trail will stop at the beach at Port Pin and make a day out of it rather than continuing on to Calanque d’en Vau.
+Many hikers choose to stop at the beach at Port Pin and make a day out of it rather than continuing on to Calanque d’en Vau.
 However, I highly recommend continuing on, as the views are magnificent!